JoyenBenitto/Quark/README.md

 # Quark
-Quark is  5 stage pipelined RISC-V core written in BSV.
+Quark is 5 stage pipelined RISC-V core, The RTL is written in BlueSpec System Verilog (BSV)